WHAT IS THE ALTERNATIVE BASEBALL ORGANIZATION?

 Please see the "Find Us" tab for an Alternative Baseball club near you!

 WHAT DO YOU DO IN THE PRACTICES?

-Everything your typical competitive team does: Warmup stretches, drills, batting practice, fielding practice, baserunning, etc. Practices aim to be tailored to each individual in order to set them up for success.
+Everything your typical competitive team does: warmup stretches, drills, batting practice, fielding practice, baserunning, etc. Practices are tailored to each individual in order to set them up for success.

 HOW ARE THE GAMES STRUCTURED?

-We have umpires who come and officiate the games, giving the games a competitive feel, however we have some exceptions:
+We have umpires who officiate the games, giving the games a competitive feel, however, we have some exceptions:

 II.
-Each player (when hitting) is pitched a ball either overhand or underhand, and are challenged based on their ability.
+Each player (when hitting) is pitched a ball either overhand or underhand based on their ability.

 HOW CAN I SIGN UP TO PLAY/PARTICIPATE?

 Download and sign the form, then follow further instructions listed on this page: